 - The Securities and Exchange Commission (SEC) issued an amended order (3/25/20) extending the relief available to some companies that cannot timely file their reports due to concerns, including the need to update risk disclosures in response to business threats.
-Additional detail is provided in this A&B advisory (3/27/20). - The SEC issued Disclosure Guidance Topic No. 9 (3/25/20) on the SEC's current views regarding disclosure and other securities law obligations that companies should consider with respect to COVID-19 and related business and market disruptions. - The SEC also issued a statement (3/24/20) regarding the authentication document retention requirements under the SEC rules in light of health, transportation and other logistical issues raised by the spread of COVID-19. - Companies will need to vigilantly monitor insider trading despite the SEC's statements on relaxed disclosure and other regulations.
+To understand this extension and other new orders from the SEC, read this A&B advisory. - The A&B Securities Group examines (3/27/20) the SEC's continued efforts to provide relief to filers whose filing obligations have been affected by the pandemic. - The SEC issued Disclosure Guidance Topic No. 9 (3/25/20) on the SEC's current views regarding disclosure and other securities law obligations that companies should consider with respect to COVID-19 and related business and market disruptions. - The SEC expects filers to disclose the known, likely to be known, and unknown risks they face during the coronavirus pandemic and to better prepare, read these A&B questions to ask yourself (3/30/20). - The SEC also issued a statement (3/24/20) regarding the authentication document retention requirements under the SEC rules in light of health, transportation, and other logistical issues raised by the spread of COVID-19. - Companies will need to vigilantly monitor insider trading despite the SEC's statements on relaxed disclosure and other regulations.
 These issues are examined in this A&B advisory (3/26/20).